chrisdeaner/chrisdeaner.github.io/pages/3store.md

 You can purchase from us, or follow links to labels and platforms that offer our music.
 When you buy straight from us or our labels, a larger percentage of your purchase will go directly to the band.
-We use paypal to fulfill orders.
+We use PayPal to fulfill orders.

-If you don't see something listed here, make sure to check the online stores for Earnest Jenning Record Co or Teenbeat Records.
+If you don't see something listed here, make sure to check the online stores for Ernest Jenning Record Co or Teenbeat Records.